tahaafarooq/Solar-Putty-4.0.0.47-reverse/README.md

 # Solar-Putty-Decryptor
-A python based script that decrypts Solar-PuTTY session files
+A program that decrypts Solar-PuTTY session files that saves credentials for the hosts.